rogercerpa/ProjectCreator/docs/WEBSOCKET-USER-GUIDE.md

 # WebSocket Server Configuration Guide

-This guide explains how to configure the Project Creator app to connect to the cloud-hosted WebSocket server for real-time workload updates.
+This guide explains how to configure the Project Creator app to connect to the cloud-hosted WebSocket server for real-time notifications.

+> **⚠️ Important Note:** The WebSocket server is **supplementary** and provides real-time notifications only.
+The primary workload management system uses **Microsoft 365 Excel and MS Lists** integration.
+For workload management setup, see [MS365-WORKLOAD-SETUP.md](./MS365-WORKLOAD-SETUP.md).

 ---

 ## 🔌 What is the WebSocket Server?

-The WebSocket server enables real-time features in the Workload Dashboard:
+The WebSocket server provides **real-time notifications** and supplementary features:
-- **Live updates** when projects are assigned
+- **Instant notifications** when projects are assigned or updated
 - **User presence** - see who's online
-- **Instant notifications** for workload changes
+- **Real-time alerts** for workload changes
 - **Conflict detection** when multiple users work on same project

+**Note:** Workload data management (assignments, hours, status) is handled through the MS 365 Excel/MS Lists integration, not through WebSocket.
+WebSocket only provides notifications about changes.

 ---